 That led to a few practical decisions:

 DosKit is as much about product framing as it is about emulation.
-It shows how WebAssembly can turn a difficult setup problem into a lightweight web experience, and how careful curation can make a niche technical domain approachable for a broader audience.
+WebAssembly turns a difficult setup problem into a lightweight web experience, and careful curation makes a niche technical domain approachable for a broader audience.

 Outcome

 The end result is a preservation-oriented product that feels contemporary: fast launch, zero installation, cross-device support, and a clear sense of why the software matters.
-That combination is what makes the project a strong portfolio piece instead of just a technical experiment.
+Everything — the emulator core, the software, and its configuration — ships together as a web page that loads in under three seconds.

 Was this helpful?